ushasigh/srsran-jbpf/README.md

 This project includes two examples:

 - [Example 1](./docs/example_no_jrtc.md):
-  Demonstrates data collection using *jbpf* only.
+  Demonstrates data collection without using *jrt-controller*.
 Data is streamed to a local decoder and printed on-screen.

 - [Example 2](./docs/example_w_jrtc.md):
-  Demonstrates integrated usage of both *jbpf* and *jrt-controller*.
+  Demonstrates data collection using *jrt-controller*.
+Data is transferred from srsRAN to *jrt-controller* via shared memory.

 ---

 # License